Fun with Neutrix Cloud – Spawning Multiple DB Instances Using Snapshots

 These snapshots can now be accessed from a separate set of DB servers, offering instant, affordable provisioning of your dev&test environments.
 As soon as the environment is not needed anymore, it can be instantly removed.

 There many other use cases available with Neutrix Cloud storage as a key component.
 I’ll cover some more of them in future posts.
 Stay tuned, and explore Neutrix Cloud on your own.
-All you need to do is to contact your INFINDIAT account team or register with the Neutrix Onboarding Form.
+All you need to do is to contact your INFINDIAT account team.